srishti-gupta-me/n8n-email-follow-up/README.md

 # n8n-email-follow-up
 Timely follow-up is critical.
 This workflow takes the mental toll of tracking when to follow-up and what emails to follow-up.

-Perfect!
-Let me merge your authentic writing with the technical sections.
-Here's the complete blog:

----

 # Automating Recruiter Follow-ups: Building a Smart Email System with n8n

 ## The Problem